samuel-2018/Tech_Degree_Project_4/README.md

 ## Description

 Using the provided HTML and CSS files, I added JavaScript to provide the logic for "Phrase Hunter."
 This is a game in which the player tries to guess a random phrase.
 Each time a correct letter is chosen, those matching letters from the phrase are revealed.
-A wrong chose results in losing one of the five hearts.
+A wrong choice results in losing one of the five hearts.
 To win, the player must guess all off the letters before running out of hearts.

 ## “Extra Credit” Features